shakelang/shakelang.com/markdown/docs/operators.md

 true ^ false   // xor (either one, but not both have to be correct)
 ```

-### 1.3 Bitwise operators
+### 2.4 Bitwise operators

-#### 1.3.0 Understanding binary numbers
+#### 2.4.1 Understanding binary numbers

+_You can skip this paragraph if you understand the basic concept of binary numbers
+which is necessary for sections `2.4.2` and `2.4.3`_

-Binary operators can manipulate the bits of values.
+Binary operators can manipulate individual bits of values.
-To understand binary operations you first have to understand binary numbers.
+To understand binary operations, you first have to understand binary numbers.
-In binary numbers, each digit is either 0 or 1.
-You can just write each number to the base 2
+In binary numbers, each digit is represented as either 0 or 1.
+You can write each number
-like you would in decimal.
-We would count like this:
+as base 2, which is very similar to decimal numbers (base 10), but with only 2 instead of 10 (0 through 9) possible characters per digit.
+Since some humans previously decided to use 0 and 1 as these two numbers, we would count like this:

 ```text
 0 (0), 1 (1), 10 (2), 11 (3), 100 (4), 101 (5), 110 (6), 111 (7)... (and so on)